 7 incredible benefits of ghee for babies and how to use it

 A dollop of ghee can make any baby food recipe lip-smackingly delicious, but did you know that it’s also packed with nutritional benefits?
+Ghee is a source of good fat and provides healthy food for toddlers.
+There are other numerous benefits of ghee.
 Here’s why you should feed ghee to your baby!

 Ghee or clarified butter is found in every kitchen in India and figures prominently in religious rituals as well.
 Mixing ghee in food is an age-old tradition.
 In fact, even children who are lactose intolerant can safely enjoy it because boiling down butter to form ghee destroys the lactic acid that causes an allergic reaction.
 Here is a list of the various ways ghee benefits babies.